-The Premiere/PCI ED baseboard uses an American Megatrends Incorporated (AMI) Pentium ROM BIOS, which is stored in Flash EEPROM and easily upgraded using a floppy disk-based program.
-BIOS upgrades will be downloadable from the Intel Applications Support electronic bulletin board service.
+The Premiere/PCI Baby-AT motherboard uses an American Megatrends Incorporated (AMI) ROM BIOS, which is stored in Flash EEPROM and easily upgraded using a floppy disk-based program.
+BIOS upgrades will be available for download from the Intel bulletin board system.
 In addition to the AMIBIOS, the Flash EEPROM also contains the Setup utility, Power-On Self Tests (POST), update recovery code, and the PCI auto-configuration utility.
-This baseboard supports system BIOS shadowing, allowing the BIOS to execute from 32-bit on-board write-protected DRAM.
+This motherboard supports system BIOS shadowing, allowing the BIOS to execute from 32-bit on-board write-protected DRAM.

 The BIOS displays a sign-on message during POST identifying the type of BIOS and a five-digit revision code.
-The initial production BIOS in the Premiere/PCI II will be identified as 1.00.01.AX1.
-As BIOS updates occur the revision number will increase to 1.00.02.AX1, and so on.
+First production units will display a revision code of 1.00.01.AF2 As BIOS updates occur, the revision number will increase to 1.00.02.AF2, and so on.

 Information on BIOS functions can be found in the IBM PS/2 and Personal Computer BIOS Technical Reference published by IBM, and the ISA and EISA Hi-Flex AMIBIOS Technical Reference published by AMI.
-Both manuals are available at most technical bookstores.
+Both manuals are available at most technical bookstores